Belden Research Shows that Patching for Industrial Cyber Security is a Broken Model

 Another compensating control is Tofino Security Profiles, available in Belden’s Tofino Security product line.
 Tofino Security Profiles are rule and protocol definitions that address newly disclosed vulnerabilities.
 They provide a simple way for automation system vendors to create and securely distribute malware protection.
 Operators benefit from a single, easy-to-deploy package of tailored rules that can be installed without impacting operations.
 The result is that critical industrial infrastructure facilities can quickly and effectively defend themselves against new threats.

 “My research highlights the multiple challenges with patching for SCADA and ICS systems,” remarked Eric Byres.
 “To secure facilities, critical infrastructure operators should pursue a Defense in Depth strategy that includes patching when possible, and use compensating controls for protection when patching is not possible.”

 Starting today, Belden is publishing a series of blog articles on its patching research and is accompanying them with useful documents.
 These documents include:

-• “Patching for Control System Security - A Broken Model?“ a peer reviewed published paper,
+- “Patching for Control System Security - A Broken Model?“ a peer reviewed published paper, and

 Tofino Security provides practical and effective industrial network security and SCADA security products that are simple to implement and that do not require plant shutdowns.
 Its products include configurable security appliances with a range of loadable security modules plus fixed function security appliances made for specific automation vendor applications.
 Tofino Security products protect zones of equipment on the plant floor, and are complementary to Belden’s Hirschmann brand, which leads industrial networking solutions.
 Both groups service and secure industrial networks in the oil and gas, utilities, transportation and automation industries.